 Valorant has become massively popular in a short while.
 The first-person shooter from Riot Games is now gearing itself to become an all-out competitive game.
-Therefore, if you’re attempting to grind on Valorant, then you should follow this guide to increase FPS in Valorant.
+Therefore, if you’re attempting to grind on Valorant, you should follow this guide to increase FPS in Valorant.

 The hight the frames per second, the better your chances at spotting enemies quicker.
 Moreover, you can track your targets on-screen with improved accuracy.
 Of course, nothing beats practice.
 Hence an improved FPS count while playing Valorant does not automatically guarantee improved gameplay.
 Nevertheless, higher frames do result in a smoother gameplay experience.
-And if you’re looking to play in competitive matches, then having the advantage of improved FPS in Valorant is a good idea.
+And if you’re looking to play in competitive matches, having the advantage of improved FPS in Valorant is a good idea.

 Increase FPS in Valorant